Syllabus Edition

 Cognitive behavioural therapy

-Cognitive Behavioural Therapy (CBT) is a well-established psychological therapy which is used to treat a range of disorders from depression to OCD to schizophrenia
+Cognitive Behavioural Therapy (CBT) is a well-established psychological therapy which is used to treat a range of disorders, from depression to OCD to schizophrenia

-The cognitive aspect of CBT refers to the ways in which the therapy enables the client to challenge negative/dysfunctional thoughts; the behavioural aspect of CBT helps the client to modify their actions and responses and to their dysfunctional thoughts
+The cognitive aspect of CBT refers to the ways in which the therapy enables the client to challenge negative/dysfunctional thoughts; the behavioural aspect of CBT helps the client to modify their actions and responses to their dysfunctional thoughts

 CBT is generally a short-term solution to treating schizophrenia (12 to 16 weeks duration for an hour per week)